 Yes, however, be aware of adding salt.
 Do a taste test and adjust the measurements accordingly.

-Yes, absolutely natural and normal.
+Yes, the slimy texture is natural and normal.
 To cut down on okra releasing it’s enzymes, keep it intact, do not cut the okra.
 Frozen okra is normally in the perfect small bite-sized pieces.

 When eaten raw, okra tastes like a sweet green vegetable.
 When cooked it is similar in taste & texture to mallow.
 Okra can be cooked crunchy or soft.